All Articles

 I can only agree with that.
 Of course, technology is only one aspect of an overall concept that is needed for the new office environment.
 But as shown here, corporate real estate teams have a whole range of tools at their disposal to support employees quickly and effectively in implementing social distancing rules in the new office environment.

-As a core concept, the switch to flexible workplaces and their booking helps.
+The core concept is to switch to flexible workplaces and their booking.
 Further optimizations are possible and also form the basis for improved workplace management in the future.
-We at Thing-it are always available to discuss the concepts, their usefulness and, where desired, their implementation.
+We at MazeMap Workplace are always available to discuss the concepts, their usefulness, and, if desired, their implementation.

 Further concepts